chromaui/learnstorybook.com/content/vue/en/screen.md

 ## Nested container components

-As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` container component (which supplies its own data via Redux) in some layout and pulling a top-level `error` field out of redux (let's assume we'll set that field if we have some problem connecting to our server).
-Let's create a presentational `PureInboxScreen.vue` in your `src/components` folder:
+As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` container component (which supplies its own data via Vuex) in some layout and pulling a top-level `error` field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
+Let's create a presentational `PureInboxScreen.vue` in your `src/components/` folder:

 ```html
 <template>